How to Customize Your Substack Website

 You can get to Substack’s website theme editor two ways:

-In your publication settings, scroll to ‘Website’ then click ‘Go to website theme editor’
+In your publication settings, scroll to ‘Website’, then click ‘Go to website theme editor’

-Publication dashboard > Creator Tools > Branding
+Publication dashboard > Creator Tools > Website editor

 or